-As of next week, many of you will be unexpectedly studying at home.
+At the moment many of you are unexpectedly studying at home.
 If that applies to you, I have something that will help: A-level Chemistry workbooks for self-study.

 These workbooks are for the AQA AS and A-level specification and they will solve the problem of ‘I know I need to make notes but I don’t really know what I need to make notes on and now I’ve copied the text book out and I still can’t answer the exam questions.’